Redth/ZXing.Net.Mobile/readme.md

 ![ZXing.Net.Mobile Logo](https://raw.github.com/Redth/ZXing.Net.Mobile/master/zxing.net.mobile_128x128.png)

 ZXing.Net.Mobile is a C#/.NET library based on the open source Barcode Library: ZXing (Zebra Crossing), using the ZXing.Net Port.
 It works with Xamarin.iOS, Xamarin.Android, and Windows Phone.
 The goal of ZXing.Net.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

-*NOTE*: ZXing.Net.Mobile is still quite BETA!
-Your mileage may vary!
+The new iOS7 AVCaptureSession barcode scanning is now also supported!

 ### Usage
 The simplest example of using ZXing.Net.Mobile looks something like this: